SquidDev/urn/docs/lib.urn.graph.md

 ## `(condensation in-graph)`
 *Defined at lib/urn/graph.lisp:142:1*

-Compute the condensation of an input graph, `IN`-`GRAPH`, replacing all strongly connected components with a super vertex.
+Compute the condensation of an input graph, `IN-GRAPH`, replacing all strongly connected components with a super vertex.

 ### Example: